 5. Cover the cake mogul with plastic wrap and trace the outline of both the cake and the wheel pockets onto a piece of parchment paper.
 From that template, the motorbike will ultimately be designed.

 6. With a small offset spatula, frost the mogul with chocolate buttercream.
-While the frosting is still soft, blend ivory buttercream into the finish to add movement.
+While the frosting is still soft, blend vanilla buttercream into the finish to add movement.
 Place the cake in the refrigerator to set.

 7. Draw a motorbike onto the parchment paper using the wheels and the outline of the cake to frame its size.
-Reference images on the Internet to get a sense of how a dirt bike looks.
+Reference images on the internet to get a sense of how a dirt bike looks.